-Opioids include illegally obtained drugs such as heroin, or legal drugs prescribed for pain such as oxycodone and fentanyl.
+Opioids include illegally obtained drugs such as heroin and legal drugs prescribed for pain such as oxycodone and fentanyl.

 The Opioid Dependence Program includes: